Jump To

 Backstory

-Financial advisers rely on annual reviews to explain investment performance to their clients.
 Following a major platform migration, Aegon lost its reporting capability entirely, leaving advisers without a way to visualise performance during these meetings.

 This created three risks:

-• advisers moving to competitor platforms
+• Advisers moving to competitor platforms

-• potential friction with Consumer Duty regulations
+• Potential friction with Consumer Duty regulations

-• The goal of this project was to rebuild reporting capabilities and long term position Aegon as a market leader in adviser reporting tools.
+The goal of this project was to rebuild reporting capabilities and long-term position Aegon as a market leader in adviser reporting tools.

 Discovery